Cambria, California: Early settlers and quicksilver

-Originally an American settlement called Slab Town, the town later known as Cambria was centered at the Leffingwell cove of today's northern Moonstone Beach, which beach also featured a wharf.
-Because lumber production, ranching activities and mercury mining increased in the area, the village adopted the more dignified name of Cambria.
-Locals seem to agree that the name was contributed by a local surveyor from Cambria County, Pennsylvania, because the local topography and flora reminded him of that place.
-However this differs from Onomastic data published in several other sources.
-A 1960 study of California place names, often contemporarily quoted elsewhere states "A Welshman named Llewellyn dubbed his shop 'The Cambria Carpenter Shop,' and in 1869, the good folks adopted it as the official name."
-Forty-three years prior to that, the History of San Luis Obispo County and environs contains a similar account:

 Hearst Castle and SS Montebello

 Cambria has benefited greatly from the building of Hearst Castle.
 During the high unemployment years of the Great Depression, many Cambria citizens found welcome employment in construction.
 Additionally, Cambria provided supplies, services, and accommodations for many who came to build the Castle, creating prosperity in Cambria in an otherwise less prosperous decade.

-War affected Cambria when the 8,000 ton Union Oil tanker SS Montebello was attacked and sunk by a Japanese submarine in the early morning of 23 December 1941.
+War affected Cambria when the 8,000-ton Union Oil tanker SS Montebello was attacked and sunk by a Japanese submarine in the early morning of December 23, 1941.
 Cambria citizens rallied to the rescue and all six crewmen were saved.
 According to the captain, Olaf Eckstrom, these citizens of Cambria were real heroes: "God Bless 'em — they performed like American seamen, orderly, efficient, without hysteria."

-The historic Old Santa Rosa Chapel, which was built in 1870, and as one of the oldest churches in the county of San Luis Obispo, held Catholic mass until 26 May 1963.
+The historic Old Santa Rosa Chapel, which was built in 1870, and as one of the oldest churches in the county of San Luis Obispo, held Catholic mass until May 26, 1963.
 The church fell into neglect until 1978, when the chapel and cemetery were restored.